Pediatric Optometry: Specialized Care That Helps Your Children See Better

 Eye exams are important for young children.
 An undiagnosed eye problem can make it difficult for your child to succeed academically and participate in sports.
 Over time, the brain will learn to accommodate poor vision, just as the brain trains the body to walk or speak.
 Early detection is essential to correcting vision problems before these issues adversely impact your child.

 Our pediatric optometry team recommends an initial eye exam during the preschool years.
 This period is especially important for young children’s growth and development.
 Young children depend on their vision to master basic motor skills, learn to read and write, and prepare for school.
 This time is important for parents to be alert to potential vision problems, such as crossed eyes.
 A lazy eye may also develop as a result of crossed eyes, which can lead to difficulty in recognizing numbers, letters, colors and shapes.
 Approximately 10 percent of all preschool children have vision problems, according to the American Public Health Association.
-A pediatric eye exam is an important opportunity for our optometrists to diagnose and correct any vision concerns.
+A pediatric eye exam is an important opportunity for our eye care professionals to diagnose and correct any vision concerns.

 At Dr. Dorothy Park & Associates, we offer comprehensive vision, which is quite different from school or pediatric's office vision screenings.
 A vision screening is a limited vision evaluation that may identify a potential vision concern, but cannot diagnose or correct this problem.
-A visual examination by our optometrists will include an evaluation of your child’s eye muscle movements, a thorough examination of the eyes' health, and the eyes ' visual behavior.
+A visual examination by our eye care professionals will include an evaluation of your child’s eye muscle movements, a thorough examination of the eyes' health, and the eyes ' visual behavior.
 These exams are a comprehensive assessment of your child’s vision.